adedov/pptf/README.md

 ## Artefacts

 The framework creates folder *output* to put all intermediate and final artefacts.
-There are following useful files for subsequent analysis:
+The following files are useful for analysis:

 - output/&lt;dump&gt;-&lt;policy&gt;.meter : all passwords from particular *dump* that have been accepted by *policy*.
 - output/&lt;dump&gt;-&lt;policy&gt;.john : John the Ripper input file for pair {*dump*, *policy*}.